zerobounce/zerobounce-dotnet-api-v1/README.md

 zeroBounceAPI.ipAddress = "IP address the email signed up with"; //Optional

 //Depending on how you use the API, you might want it to time out faster, for example on a registration screen.
-//Normally the API will return results very fast, but a small percentage of mail servers take upwards of 20+ seconds to respond.
+//Normally the API will return results very fast, but a small percentage of mail servers take
+//upwards of 20+ seconds to respond.
 //If the API times out, it will return a status of "Unknown" and a sub_status of "timeout_exceeded"

 zeroBounceAPI.readTimeOut = 200000;// "Any integer value in milliseconds